ChouseinKec/triax-page/docs/style/constants/icon.md

 ## What is it used for?

 - **UI Representation:**
-  - Provides visual cues for CSS properties and values in editors, property panels, and dropdowns.
+  - Provides visual cues for CSS properties and values in editors, property LayoutPanels, and dropdowns.
 - **Accessibility:**
   - Helps users quickly identify and select CSS options by icon.
 - **Consistency:**